TristanD7854/LolTimerApp/Roadmap.md

--manage errors from api calls
+-manage errors from api calls [like that](https://www.tektutorialshub.com/angular/angular-http-error-handling/)

 -routing for /game/summonerName.
 Back button.